Game Zone magazine

 Kill your darlings

-As you may have guessed, there’s only a finite number of Sega magazines any given market can sustain.
-And the UK market quickly reached that threshold.
+As you may have guessed, there’s only a finite number of Sega (or Nintendo) magazines any given market can sustain.
+And the UK market quickly became flooded with titles.
+From a financial market perspective this was unsustainable.
+And it wasn’t helped by the arrival of official Nintendo and Sega licensed magazines.

-In response, publishers began buying up rivals and consolidating the market.
-Sega Zone and Nintendo Zone were two early examples of this strategy.
+In response, the publishers began buying up rivals and consolidating the market.

 Future Publishing purchased both Sega Zone and Nintendo Game Zone in 1993, adding them to their suite of magazines.
 They then sold both properties to Maverick Magazines in 1994.
 Which closed them soon after…